Debt Collectors Threatening a Lawsuit Over the Phone, Spoofing, and Other Telephone Scams

 Received a Fake Debt Collector Call like this?
 Report it!

-a partnership of the Federal Bureau of Investigation (F.B.I) and the
+The Internet Crime Complaint Center, also known as IC3, is a partnership of the Federal Bureau of Investigation (F.B.I) and the

 White Collar Crime Center.